Instructional Model

 Assessment, Feedback and Reflection

-When teaching and learning plans integrate the Victorian Curriculum, evidence informed instructional practises, and assessment strategies into coherent, sequential, and contextually relevant programs, they will address the learning needs of all students.
+When teaching and learning plans integrate the Victorian Curriculum, evidence informed instructional practices, and assessment strategies into coherent, sequential, and contextually relevant programs, they will address the learning needs of all students.

-When teachers model and sustain high expectations as part of their classroom practise, demonstrating a belief that students will move beyond their current level of performance students' intrinsic motivation to achieve will lift and outcomes will improve.
+When teachers model and sustain high expectations as part of their classroom practice, demonstrating a belief that students will move beyond their current level of performance, students’ intrinsic motivation to achieve will lift and outcomes will improve.

 When teachers develop quality relationships with their students and maintain a safe, supportive, and inclusive learning environment, students will be more motivated, more inclined to take intellectual risks, and collaborate with their peers.